-Though intersections make up a small portion of a cyclists travel distance, they are one of the most hazardous areas, accounting for approximately 50 percent of all bicycle-vehicle accidents.
+Though intersections make up a small portion of a cyclists travel distance, they are one of the most hazardous areas, accounting for approximately 50 percent of all bicycle-vehicle crashes.
 While guidance is provided through NACTO and the MUTCD on intersection crossing markings, it is a suggested treatment.
 The City of Des Moines reserves use of any bicycle specific intersection crossing treatments for unconventional crossings or maneuvering and is the exception, as opposed to normal practice.

-The MPO suggests the decision to implement intersection crossing markings be left to engineering judgment and the discretion of the local agency.
+The MPO suggests the decision to implement intersection crossing markings be left to safety considerations and engineering judgment by the local agency.